Bleznudd/battleship-tcf/README.md

 # battleship-tcf

 This is the battleship game, made for the TCF exam.
-Department of Physics, Univerity of Turin.
+Department of Physics, University of Turin.